2006 Tri Nations Series: New Zealand

-Going into the competition, notwithstanding O'Driscoll's assessment, New Zealand were the clear favourites as the top-ranked team in the world, having lost just one Test in 2005 (their away fixture against South Africa in the Tri Nations) and gone undefeated through the 2006 mid-year Tests.
+Going into the competition, not withstanding O'Driscoll's assessment, New Zealand were the clear favourites as the top-ranked team in the world, having lost just one Test in 2005 (their away fixture against South Africa in the Tri Nations) and gone undefeated through the 2006 mid-year Tests.
 However, All Blacks coach Graham Henry used the mid-year Tests to experiment with his squad.
 They had to come back in the last 20 minutes to win their first Test against Ireland, and had to survive a last-minute push by Argentina at José Amalfitani Stadium in Buenos Aires.
 Despite these close victories amid much New Zealand complacency, the All Blacks possessed a strong, co-ordinated forward pack, quality playmakers, explosive backs and blistering pace out wide.
 Their most important asset was arguably their depth in all positions.

 Before the first test, the Australian television channel Seven aired an advertisement in which the All Blacks performed the Ka Mate haka with digitally inserted handbags, a reference to an incident where Tana Umaga hit a Hurricane teammate over the head with a woman's handbag, breaking her cellular phone.
 This advertisement was seen by some as offensive to both Maori and the All Blacks.
 The All Blacks performed the new Kapa o Pango haka instead of the Ka Mate in Christchurch for the first time against Australia.
 Some observers found gestures used in this haka to be offensive.